 And the Jewish Talmud reports the crucifixion of Jesus – Talmud, Sanhedrin 43a

-4- The Qur’an states that Allah deceived people into believing that Jesus had died on the cross.
+4- The Qur’an states Allah deceived people into believing Jesus had died on the cross.

 “We killed Christ Jesus The son of Mary, The Messenger of Allah”—But they killed him not, Nor crucified him, But so it was made To appear to them, And those who differ Therein are full of doubts, With no (certain) knowledge, But only conjecture to follow, For of a surety They killed him not—Nay, Allah raised him up Unto Himself; and Allah Is Exalted in Power, Wise.”
 Qur’an 4:157-158.
 According to Muslim tradition, Allah made Judas Iscariot look like Jesus, so that Judas was crucified in Jesus’ place.
 And the disciples believed Allah’s deception.

 5- The Qur’an states that Allah helped spread Christianity.

 “O you who believe! be helpers (in the cause) of Allah, as [Jesus] son of Marium said to (his) disciples: Who are my helpers in the cause of Allah?
 The disciples said: We are helpers (in the cause) of Allah.
 So a party of the children of Israel believed and another party disbelieved; then We aided those who believed against their enemy, and they became uppermost.”
 Qur’an 61:14

 Islam’s view of Christianity has serious problems for it raises many questions such as: